 First you need a very sharp knife: I use a Global flexible boning knife, but a paring knife or a fillet knife would also work, as would a chef’s knife.
 I also use a Wusthof cleaver and a pair of kitchen shears.
 Have a clean towel handy to wipe your hands, and a bowl for trimmings.

-I always start by removing the front legs, which are not attached to the body by bone.
+I always start cutting up a rabbit by removing the front legs, which are not attached to the body by bone.
 Slide your knife up from underneath, along the ribs, and slice through.

 Usually there is some schmutz (a technical term) attached to the front leg that does not look like good eats: fat, sinew, and general non-meaty stuff.
 All can go into pate if you are so inclined.
 Or you can toss it.

-I start by turning Mr. Bunny over and slicing right along the line where the saddle (or loin) starts, then running the knife along that edge to the ribs.
+Turn Mr. Bunny over and slice right along the line where the saddle (or loin) starts, then run the knife along that edge to the ribs.
 When you get to the ribcage, you fillet the meat off the ribs, as far as you can go, which is usually where the front leg used to be.
-Finish by trimming more schmutz off the edge.
+Finish by trimming more schmutz off the edge; if you’re using this part for pate or rillettes, leave the schmutz on.

 Start on the underside and slice gently along the pelvis bones until you get to the ball-and-socket joint.
 When you do, grasp either end firmly and bend it back to pop the joint.
 Then slice around the back leg with your knife to free it from the carcass.

-Once you’ve done both legs, you are left with the loin, which is the most persnickety.
+Once you’ve done both legs, you are left with the loin.
 It’s really the rabbit loin vs. chicken breast thing that did it in for the bunny as a major meat animal — there’s a larger swath of boneless meat in a chicken than in a rabbit.
 Both have a tendency to dry out, but then there’s that delicious chicken skin…

 You’re now ready to portion the saddle.
 Ever heard the expression “long in the saddle?”
 It is an animal husbandry term: A longer stretch of saddle or loin means more high-dollar cuts come slaughter time.
 And meat rabbits have been bred to have a very long saddle compared to wild cottontails.